-Key facts: 60-70% of women with bipolar disorder (BD) experience a mood episode during pregnancy and the postpartum period.
+Key facts: 60-70% of women with bipolar disorder (BD) experience a mood episode during pregnancy/ postpartum.
 Screen for BD in all individuals with perinatal depression, especially if you are considering starting an antidepressant.
 For those who screen positive, prioritize safety assessment and management of sleep disturbance while awaiting psychiatric evaluation.
+If needing to start treatment while awaiting evaluation, quetiapine (effective in both unipolar and bipolar depression) can be started.